 The South Bank is the argument that London's best things are free.
 Tate Modern doesn't charge admission.
 The National Theatre runs pay-what-you-can previews.
-The Thames Path itself — arguably the finest urban walk in Europe — costs nothing but shoe leather.
-Even the street performers under the Southbank Centre are world-class, and they work for tips.
+The Thames Path itself - arguably the finest urban walk in Europe - costs nothing but shoe leather.

 Start at one end, walk to the other, and stop whenever something catches your attention.
 That's the South Bank at its best - an afternoon that turns into an evening that turns into the reason you'll come back.